Supercolony-net/openbrush-contracts/README.md

 To understand how to use the library better to check [examples](examples) and [doc](doc) folders.

-At the moment library is using own version of ink!, but it is the same [ink!-3.0-rc3](https://github.com/paritytech/ink/releases/tag/v3.0.0-rc3) with additional [fix](https://github.com/Supercolony-net/ink/commit/4ade565ca0adf746c130ef32e50f54a9504970cb).
+At the moment library is using own version of ink!, but it is the same as [ink!-3.0-rc3](https://github.com/paritytech/ink/releases/tag/v3.0.0-rc3) with additional [fix](https://github.com/Supercolony-net/ink/commit/4ade565ca0adf746c130ef32e50f54a9504970cb).
 !ink will fix that issue in next release.

+## Events feature is disabled
+Due to the ink's current state of events generation event feature is currently disabled As soon as we or ink has fixed this issue event support will be easiy enabled.
+[Here](https://github.com/Supercolony-net/openbrush-contracts/issues/2) is a more detailed overview of a problem

-The library is not production-ready, these issues must be resolved first:
+## The library is not production-ready, these issues must be resolved first:
 * [Standard token naming convention](https://github.com/Supercolony-net/openbrush-contracts/issues/1)
 * [Event's identifiers are based on the naming of the storage structure](https://github.com/Supercolony-net/openbrush-contracts/issues/2)